A first step in reconciliation: Mayor recognizes Lincoln as ancestral lands of Otoe-Missouria tribe

 “I just felt an immediate connection with him,” Jacobs said in an interview.
 She asked if the Otoe-Missourias would be interested in reclaiming their lands — and DeRoin said yes.

-Jacobs and Abourezk had interviewed people in at least two other communities that had done similar reconciliation work, including one in California that returned some land to the Indigenous people who had once lived on the land.
+Jacobs and Abourezk had interviewed people in at least two other communities that had done similar reconciliation work, including one in California that returned some land to the Indigenous people who had once lived there.

 In May, they invited a group of Otoe-Missourias to come to Lincoln, where they met with city officials, environmental groups, UNL officials and local Native leaders.
 That trip led to Wednesday's proclamation and ceremony.